hroussel/coding-challenge/README.md

 The API supports pagination, at the beginning load the first page with 5 issues.
 At the bottom there is a button `Next` that loads the next 5 issues.

-Clicking on an issue item will make it highlighted.
+Clicking on an issue item to highlight it.
+Click on it again will toggle the highlight.
+Only 1 item is highlighted at a time.

-The UI can be plain, just focus on the logic.
+Feel free to implement the UI your own way.
 However we'll pay attention to code quality, and how neatly you implement it.

 ### API